wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/3-create-custom-analysis-with-microsoft-viva-insights.md

 #### Example scenario for exclusions

 You want to analyze when people are working remotely from home.
-The employees at your organization let their managers know they're working from home with a one-person meeting that's titled "Remote day."
+The employees at your organization let their managers know they are working from home with a one-person meeting that's titled "Remote day."

 Because the default meeting exclusion rule excludes these meetings, you must create a new rule.
 To do so, go to **Analyst settings &gt; Meeting exclusions** and select **Add exclusion**.
 By doing so, you can create a new meeting exclusion rule that includes meetings with only one person and with that meeting title.